 The floating sediment traps will be from the back of the deck through the A-frame and using the SeaMac winch.
 After deployment we request that the bridge verify that the radio transmitters are functioning and directionally correct.
-The Sediment Trap array will consist of one cross with 12 particle interceptor traps (PIT) at 150 m, and one cross above it with 4 traps.
+The Sediment Trap array will consist of one cross with 12 particle interceptor traps (PIT) at 150 m.